CMSTrackerDPG/SiPixelTools-PixelTriplets/README.md

 Switch to the ``single_run`` directory.
 The output files from the PixelTriplet code are required.
 An example run from Run3 is provided for the exercise (``361512.root``).
 FitAndPlot.C fits the distributions with a student t-fit and produces the pixel resolution plots.
 There is a python wrapper available for easier use, ``runFits.py``.
 It takes as input the folder where the root files with the runs are stored.
 If you only wish to process one run also give the run number, otherwise the code is run on all runs in the input folder and stores the results in json files which can later be used to produce trend plots.
-Insert the regions and fit types in the ``runFits.py`` code.
+Insert the regions and fit types in the ``runFits.py`` code at L83 and L84.
 Because the root file is saved in the same directory as the code you can simply run:

 ```
 python runFits.py --input . --run 361512